adda-team/adda/.github/ISSUE_TEMPLATE/question.md

 * by e-mail: mailto:adda-discuss@googlegroups.com
 * through the web interface: https://groups.google.com/forum/#!newtopic/adda-discuss

-### If none of the above solves your problem, delete all the text and write down your question here
+### If none of the above solves your problem, switch back to Write mode, delete all the existing text, and write down your question here